joarreola/ETAMessages/README.md

       calls.
     - Reduce step increments to 0.0005 when will jump over destination.
     - Update location record every 2 sec (vs. 1).
+    - Reduce step increments to 0.00025 when will jump over destination.

   - MessagesViewController.swift